SazidulAlam47/react-project-startup/README.md

     -   **routes:** Stores routing configurations and private routes.

 This structured approach fosters clarity and scalability, ensuring a smooth development experience throughout your project's lifecycle.

+**Note:** Feel free to edit the source code according to your need.